Get Out of Debt Without Going Bankrupt: We Are Here to Help

 Secondly, in most cases, time is the only cure for financial struggles.

-If your creditor has not sued you, you can take this approach.
+If your creditor has not sued you, you can take this approach as a bankruptcy alternative.

 This would involve: